-The weekly, fortnightly and monthly tables must be used to determine the amount of employees' tax to be withheld from the balance of remuneration for each pay period, and the annual table is used at the end of the tax period or year of assessment to determine the final amount of employees' tax payable for the full year or period of assessment.
+The weekly, fortnightly and monthly tables, as published each year after the Budget Speech must be used to determine the amount of employees' tax to be withheld from the balance of remuneration for each pay period.
+The annual table must be used at the end of the tax period or year of assessment to determine the final amount of employees' tax payable for the full year or period of assessment,.